thesse1/webmethods-api-gateway-staging/README.md

 This file contains environment-specific values for the PetStore_Routing_Alias_1_0_8 and the PetStore_Routing_Alias_1_0_9 aliases, but the alias names are missing.
 The build pipeline will detect this and return with an error message.

-## Overwrite alias values with pipeline variables

-All alias values defined in the global aliases.json file or in API-specific aliases.json files in the API projects can be replaced during pipeline execution by pipeline variables.
-These pipeline variables can be defined and set when queueing the pipeline or in variable groups.
-Every API deployment pipeline imports the variable group specified in /{tenant}/variables/variables-aliases-template.yml which can be used for assembling the variables used for replacing alias values.
-Names of these variables must represent the full JSON path of the value to be replaced in its aliases.json file.
-For every variable following this naming convention, the pipeline will automatically replace the corresponding value in its aliases.json file by the value of the replacement variable.

-For example,
- - the value of the variable petstore-routing-alias.DEV_INT.description will automatically replace the description of the PetStore_Routing_Alias on DEV_INT, overwriting the value defined in the global aliases.json file,
- - the value of the variable postman-echo-routing-alias.TEST_EXT.readTimeout will automatically replace the readTimeout value of the PostmanEcho_Routing_Alias on TEST_EXT, overwriting the value defined in the global aliases.json file,
- - the value of the variable petstore-routing-alias-108.PROD_INT.description will automatically replace the description of the PetStore_Routing_Alias_1_0_8 for the API version 1.0.8 on PROD_INT, overwriting the value defined in the aliases.json file of the petstore-versioning API project,
- - the value of the variable postman-echo-security-alias.TEST_EXT.httpAuthCredentials.userName will automatically replace the username stored in the PostmanEcho_Security_Alias on TEST_EXT, overwriting the value defined in the aliases.json file of the security-alias API project.

-Overwriting alias values with pipeline variables was mainly developed for replacing secret alias values like passwords in security aliases.

-For example,
- - the value of the variable postman-echo-security-alias.PROD_EXT.httpAuthCredentials.password will automatically replace the password stored in the PostmanEcho_Security_Alias on PROD_EXT, overwriting the value defined in the aliases.json file of the security-alias API project.

-Replacement values for secret alias values like passwords can and should be stored in secret variables.

-> Note: The password in an HTTP Transport security alias must be provided in base-64-encoded form, so the value of the (secret) replacement variable must also be provided in base-64-encoded form.

 ## export_payload.json export query for API Gateway configurations

 The set of assets exported by gateway_import_export_utils.bat --exportconfig (and by the export_configuration_from_stage pipeline) is defined by the export_payload.json in the configuration root folder.
 It must be a JSON document applicable for the API Gateway Archive Service API POST /archive request payload, cf. https://api.webmethodscloud.eu/#sagapis/apiDetails/c.restObject.API-Portal._N0usdLdEelRUwr3rpYDZg.-1.
 It will typically contain a list of asset types ("types") to be exported and a query ("scope") based on the IDs of the selected assets.